 There are many reasons for these warnings.
 Not the least of which is the wearables were not designed for smaller heads and faces.
 But the big fear is how VR might hamper or impair the development of eyesight in young children.

-My position on this is manufacturers always use warnings labels in an attempt to limit liability.
+My position on this is manufacturers always use warning labels in an attempt to limit liability.
 Sometimes they’re mandated by overzealous government regulators.
 One of my favorites is the plastic bag warnings.

 According to the US Consumer Product Safety Commission, they receive an average of 25 reports a year describing deaths of children who suffocated due to plastic bags.
 Americans take home…wait for it…100 billion plastic bags per year.
 That’s an instance rate of 0.000000025%.
 Compare this to the risk of being struck by lightning at 0.0001%.

 Now I don’t want to make light of the 25 infants who die each year; each one is a tragedy that I cannot possibly (nor want to) imagine.
 I want to put some perspective around risks and warnings.

 So despite the warning labels, is VR safe for kids?
 So far, the evidence seems to indicate yes.

 The American Academy of Ophthalmology posts on their website:

 Although there are no long-term studies, ophthalmologists agree there is no reason to be concerned that VR headsets will damage eye development, health or function.
 “Age limitations for VR technology might make sense for content, but as far as we know this technology poses no threat to the eyes,”

 The American Journal of Ophthalmology recently published the results of a study of 50 children using VR.
 Their conclusion?